MaxWang0911/veterinary-hospital-database-design/README.md

 # University Veterinary Teaching Hospital Sydney – Database Project

-This project was developed as part of the subject **31061 Database Principles** at UTS by Zheng Wang (Student ID: 14403000).
+This project was developed for practice.
 It models the operations of a real-world veterinary hospital — specifically inspired by a personal emergency experience at the University of Sydney Veterinary Hospital.

 ## 📌 Project Overview